 Let the record show that I do respect the knowledge and opinions of Coach Nick.
 I also acknowledge Ronnie Nunn knows what he’s talking about, and certainly has a better grasp of the league’s rules than I do.
 I can accept the fact that Harden has found a rule that the league has had lying around forever, and is now using it to his advantage.
 But that doesn’t mean I have to be OK with it.

 Charles Barkley used his fat butt to back down his defenders for the entirety of the shot clock, in an effort to set up his teammates or himself for an easy hoop.
 In 1999, the NBA changed this rule, and players now only have five seconds to back a defender down (unofficially known as the Charles Barkley Rule).
-Reggie Miller was annoying to defend as it was, but imagine playing perfect defense on that scrawny S.O.B., only to have him kick out his stick of a leg in an effort to make contact with his defender to shoot free throws.
+Reggie Miller was annoying to defend as it was, but imagine playing perfect defense on that scrawny S.O.B., only to have him kick out his stick of a leg as he shoots a jump-shot in an effort to make contact with his defender to shoot free throws.
 In 2012, the NBA changed this rule as well, deeming it illegal and an offensive foul (unofficially known as the Reggie Miller Rule).

 Here’s the problem: Charles Barkley retired in 2000.
 Reggie Miller retired in 2005.
 Which means these assholes had the entirety of their careers to abuse terrible loopholes in the NBA’s rulebook.
 The league is now better because of these rule changes, sure, but why did it have to take so long that the primary offenders of the very rule they changed were not at all affected?
 The answer is simple: Although Barkley and Miller were the first to find these loopholes in the rules, other players started to copy them and use their moves.
 Changing the rule became necessary even as they rode off into the sunset because it actually became a bigger problem than when they played.